Taro Pharmaceutical Industries (NYSE:TARO) Shares Gap Down After Earnings Miss

-Taro Pharmaceutical Industries Ltd. (NYSE:TARO – Get Rating) shares gapped down before the market opened on Thursday following a dissappointing earnings announcement.
+Taro Pharmaceutical Industries Ltd. (NYSE:TARO – Get Rating) shares gapped down prior to trading on Thursday following a dissappointing earnings announcement.
 The stock had previously closed at $36.64, but opened at $35.02.
 Taro Pharmaceutical Industries shares last traded at $34.57, with a volume of 638 shares trading hands.

-The company reported $0.73 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.88 by ($0.15).
-Taro Pharmaceutical Industries had a return on equity of 7.33% and a net margin of 0.19%.
-During the same quarter in the previous year, the company posted $0.81 earnings per share.
+The company reported $0.73 earnings per share for the quarter, missing analysts’ consensus estimates of $0.88 by ($0.15).
+Taro Pharmaceutical Industries had a net margin of 0.19% and a return on equity of 7.33%.
+During the same quarter in the prior year, the business posted $0.81 EPS.

-TARO has been the topic of a number of research reports.
-Zacks Investment Research raised shares of Taro Pharmaceutical Industries from a “sell” rating to a “hold” rating in a report on Tuesday, April 5th.
-StockNews.com started coverage on shares of Taro Pharmaceutical Industries in a report on Thursday, March 31st.
+A number of research analysts have commented on the stock.
+Zacks Investment Research raised shares of Taro Pharmaceutical Industries from a “sell” rating to a “hold” rating in a research report on Tuesday, April 5th.
+StockNews.com assumed coverage on shares of Taro Pharmaceutical Industries in a research report on Thursday, March 31st.
 They set a “strong-buy” rating on the stock.
-Finally, HC Wainwright lowered their price target on shares of Taro Pharmaceutical Industries from $75.00 to $73.00 and set a “buy” rating on the stock in a report on Monday, January 31st.
+Finally, HC Wainwright cut their target price on shares of Taro Pharmaceutical Industries from $75.00 to $73.00 and set a “buy” rating on the stock in a research report on Monday, January 31st.

 Taro Pharmaceutical Industries Company Profile (NYSE:TARO)